 This has come to be called “flipped” learning, especially when the preparation includes a video.

 Just doing this much provides a huge advantage when class reconvenes.
 A student who enters class and asks “What are we going to do today?” is at a clear disadvantage, and within a few class meetings, he knows it.
 When students are already familiar with our work, even minimally, they jump into discussion with meaningful comments, share with their peers, and ask thoughtful questions.
 They’re ready for a bit of direct instruction, and a bit of group discussion, generally POGIL-style.
 It is at this time that students are presented with explanations of concepts and calculations in a question-and-answer class discussion, are guided through sample calculations, and try a few tasks on their own in class.
 They are introduced briefly to the inquiry or project lab they will construct.
 They receive their next assignment, and reflect on what they learned, what they still need to learn, and devise a specific plan for attacking the assignment.
 They know they are not expected to complete it for a grade, but that it will form the basis of their work next class.

-- calculation practice continuum – tasks are labeled basic skill, mastery, challenge, or exceeding.
+- calculation practice continuum – tasks are labeled core skill, intermediate, or advanced.

 - The redundancy rule is invoked when the practice is distributed.
 It might look like a directive to start where you feel comfortable, and when you think you’re ready, skip to the next section.